NataliaCzeladka/sagittarius-a-star/README.md

 - As a site administrator, I can delete products from the store to efficiently manage inventory, eliminating items that are discontinued or no longer in demand.
 (MUST HAVE)
 - As a site administrator, I have the ability to set and adjust stock levels for each product, ensuring precise inventory control to prevent overselling or stockouts, and to maintain accurate product availability information for users.
 (COULD HAVE)

-EPIC 6 - MARKETING AND DIDITAL PRESENCE
+EPIC 6 - MARKETING AND DIGITAL PRESENCE

 - As a site user, I want to be able to subscribe to the site's newsletter to receive offers and updates via email.
 (COULD HAVE)
 - As a site admin, I need to set relevant keywords on site pages to enhance visibility and improve search engine ranking, making it easier for potential customers to find the site on Google.
 (MUST HAVE)
 - As a site admin, I want to display my business's social media accounts on the site to encourage users to engage more deeply with the brand.
+(MUST HAVE)
 -  As a site admin, I want to implement customer retention strategies (such as loyalty programs, and exclusive offers) to enhance customer satisfaction and encourage repeat purchases.
 (WON'T HAVE)
 - As a site admin, I want to create referral programs that encourage current customers to refer new customers, using word-of-mouth marketing to grow our customer community.
 (WON'T HAVE)